|Home||About Us||Tools for Action||Eco-Invest||Latest News|

 He is also serving as the initial director of the Centre for Faith, Justice, and Reason at the college and is Department Head and Undergraduate Chair of Religion and Culture for the University of Saskatchewan.

-John Dorner, a retired psychologist and educator, serves as Coordinator of Creation Care Ministry with the Archdiocese of Ottawa.
+In memoriam: John Dorner, a retired psychologist and educator, serves as Coordinator of Creation Care Ministry with the Archdiocese of Ottawa.
 He is also a member of the Environment Committee of the Ottawa Catholic School Board.

 He previously served as the Ottawa coordinator of the Greening Sacred Spaces Program of the interfaith network Faith & the Common Good.
 John is a grandfather and appreciates his responsibility to all the grandchildren of the world, to future generations and to the poor who suffer the consequences of ecological crises.